ManticoreGamesInc/platform-documentation/src/faqs.md

 ## What are the system requirements for CORE?

 Check below for CORE's current system requirements.
-We will be actively working on optimizing CORE throughout Alpha and beyond to enable more and more machines.
+We will be actively optimizing CORE throughout Alpha and beyond to enable more and more machines.

 ### Minimum System Requirements